-Wealthfront is by no means the only automated investment platform on the market—a number of competitors have sprung up in the past few years.
-Wealthfront has dealt with the competition smartly—by focusing their product on the needs of their core market—passive investors with smaller accounts and less complicated financial lives—rather than trying to be all things to all users.
+Wealthfront is by no means the only automated investment platform on the market.
+A number of strong competitors have sprung up in the past few years.
+Wealthfront has dealt with the competition smartly, by focusing their product on the needs of their core market—passive investors with smaller accounts and less complicated financial lives—rather than trying to be all things to all users.

-Figuring out if you've found a product that closely fits your chosen market requires collecting both qualitative customer feedback and quantitative data, and combining this information with a healthy dose of intuition.
+Figuring out whether you've found a product that closely fits your chosen market requires collecting both qualitative customer feedback and quantitative data—and combining this information with a healthy dose of intuition.

 Collect qualitative feedback from early adopters

-Early adopters are normally your product's biggest fans and are the most willing to provide feedback and criticism about how you can best meet their needs.
+Early adopters are often your product's biggest fans and are the most willing to provide feedback and criticism about how you can best meet their needs.

 If you're still validating your initial idea and only have a handful of customers, you can reach out to them individually.
 Just a few calls on early on can give you critical insights into your customers' needs and how your product can be improved to provide a better solution.

-The survey could include just three potential answers:
+The survey could include just 3 potential answers: